 Whole House Battery for Solar: The Complete Homeowner's Guide (2026)

-U.S. homeowners lost an average of 11 hours of power in 2024 — nearly double the prior decade’s average — and that number keeps climbing (U.S. Energy Information Administration, 2025).
-At the same time, electricity rates have jumped 21% in five years, from 14.92¢ per kWh in 2022 to 18.05¢ today.
+U.S. homeowners lost an average of 11 hours of power in 2024, nearly double the prior decade's average, and that number keeps climbing.
+At the same time, electricity rates have jumped 21% in five years, from 14.92 cents per kWh in 2022 to 18.05 cents today.
 A whole house battery for solar addresses both problems at once: it stores the energy your panels generate and keeps the lights on when the grid fails.

 What Is a Whole House Battery for Solar?